 This question is a really fun one.
 It also requires a little bit of math, but I’ll do it for you; you can just follow along and check my work.

-In 2009, researchers studying Moringa aqueous leaf extract found that doses were safe up to 2000 mg/kg (or, to simplify, up to 2 grams per kilogram) [x].
+In 2009, researchers studying Moringa aqueous leaf extract found that doses were safe up to 2000 mg/kg (or, to simplify, up to 2 grams per kilogram).
+You can check out the research in more detail here.

 Three years later, another study went further; they concluded that it wasn’t until a person started taking 3000 mg/kg before the dose would be dangerous.

 For the purposes of this experiment; we’ll use a small number.
-Let’s say we have an adult weight 50 kilograms.
-50 kilograms is the equivalent of about 110 pounds; in other words, someone on the smaller side.
+Let’s say we have an adult that weighs 50 kilograms, which is equivalent to about 110 pounds; in other words, someone on the smaller side.

 A safe dose of 2 grams per kilogram means that a 110-pound adult could consume 100 grams of Moringa without suffering any negative side effects.
 A 200-pound adult could eat 180 grams.